 People will do business with brands they trust.
 While there are plenty of books on sales and marketing, being honest is often all that’s needed to get new customers.
 If people think that you are a good and ethical person, they will be interested in what you have to say.

-Making your content into a trustworthy source of quality information will help you build an audience, sell more products and get people to hire you for your services.
+Making your content into a trustworthy source of quality information can help you build an audience, sell more products, and get people to hire you for your services.

 1) Show and Tell

-When you make a bold claim, back your words up with proof.
+Back your words up with proof when you make a bold claim.
 The easiest way to do this is to take a picture or screenshot of what you are talking about and then add it to your content.